Queensland natural disaster assistance

 - advice and support if your business has been forced to close or reduce operations

-Primary producers in affected areas can apply for freight subsidies of up to $5000.
+Primary producers in affected areas can apply for an Individual Disaster Stricken Property (IDSP) declaration and freight subsidies of up to $5000.
 Phone 13 25 23 to find out if you are eligible.

 Leasehold rent relief